How to draw an Elephant.

 As I mentioned earlier, I am using a drawing board to set out my pages as it is much quicker than marking the pages out separately.

 NB: To mark out my sketch book I found that I had to slightly raise my drawing board to allow for the thickness of the sketch pad.
 To do this I placed a couple of books under the drawing board so as to raise it up slightly to allow the paper to lay freely on my drawing board.
-See below: Remember I you do not own a drawing board and would like to purchase one you can find a good selection at our Art Store.
+See below: Remember If you do not own a drawing board and would like to purchase one you can purchase one HERE!.